kash4kev/vscode-esp8266fs/README.md

 * `esp8266fs.esptool.verbosity` - **esptool** verbosity.
 Add more **v**'s to be more verbose.
 Default is no **v**'s.

+### esptool.py

+* `esptool.py.before` - "What to do before connecting to the chip".

+* `esptool.py.after` - "What to do after esptool.py is finished".

+* `esptool.py.no_stub` - "Disable launching the flasher stub, only talk to ROM".

+* `esptool.py.trace` - "Enable trace-level output of esptool.py interactions".

+* `esptool.py.spi_connection` - "Override default SPI Flash connection.
+Value can be SPI, HSPI or a comma-separated list of 5 I/O numbers to use for SPI flash (CLK,Q,D,HD,CS)".

+* `esptool.py.compress` - "Compress data in transfer (default "true" unless "no-stub" is specified)".

+* `esptool.py.verify` - "Verify just-written data on flash (mostly superfluous, data is read back during flashing)".

 ### espota

 * `esp8266fs.espota.py` - Path to the **espota** python script.
 If not specified, then ESP8266FS will attempt to locate it through the Arduino settings.

 * `esp8266fs.espota.esp.port` - IP port for the target **ESP8266**.
 Default is **8266**.

 * `esp8266fs.espota.host.ip` - IP address for the host.
 Default is "**0.0.0.0**".

 * `esp8266fs.espota.host.port` - IP port for the host.
 Default is a random port: 10000-60000.

 * `esp8266fs.espota.auth` - Authentication password for the **espota** python script.
 Default is not set.